Monica-Ramineni/AI_Repository/Assignment_Question&Answers.md

   </tbody>
 </table>

-- **Where the helpfulness evaluator fits**: After the agent responds and there are no pending tool calls, execution routes to the helpfulness node.
+- **Where the helpfulness evaluator fits**: In the graph, After the agent responds and there are no pending tool calls, execution routes to the helpfulness node.
 It checks if the answer is helpful (outputs `HELPFULNESS:Y` or `HELPFULNESS:N`).
 - **Routing condition**:
   - If evaluator returns `Y` → terminate.
   - If `N` → route back to the agent to refine and try again (loop).
   - There is also a loop cap: if message history exceeds a limit, evaluator emits `HELPFULNESS:END` and the graph terminates.